ChrisHarig/PythonChallenges/README.md

 # PythonChallenges

 A collection of small projects, most of which are challenges I found online.
-I revisit old projects and redo them if I have learned a more efficient method.
+I revisit old projects and redo them if I learned a more efficient method.

 ## Programs
 1. DailyProgrammer#399.py